What to Do After a Car Accident

 Intersections can be dangerous, especially in unfamiliar cities and during rush hour.
 Dozens of drivers are making split-second decisions at the same time.
 Not all drivers communicate their intentions.
 Some will follow too closely.
 Others will fail to yield.

 If you or a loved one is ever in an accident at an intersection, we're here to help.
-If you're a policyholder, start your claim by following these simple steps.
+If you're a policyholder, start your car accident claim by following these simple steps.

 Report the accident to police.
 In addition to helping keep everyone safe, officers can help re-route traffic through the intersection and clear the scene.
 Most important, police officers will also file a formal accident report, which will help everyone involved in the claims process.